SergeySatskiy/codimension/trunk/doc/plugins.md

 The next pair of methods which must be implemented in a plugin is `activate` and `deactivate`.
-The `activate` method will be called when a plugin is activated.
+Obviously, the `activate` method will be called when a plugin is activated.
 It may happened at the start time automatically or when a user activates previously deactivated plugin.
 Therefore it is generally a good idea to have plugin data allocated and deallocated in these two methods respectively.